bmaretheprize/blockchain-poc/readme.md

 - **Security and Consensus:** Includes economic stakes and potential penalties (slashing) for dishonest behavior, enhancing network security.
 - **Minting/Forging:** Creating new blocks is known as minting or forging, where validators are rewarded with transaction fees.

+## Smart Contracts
+Smart contracts are self-executing contracts with the terms directly written into code that runs on a blockchain.
+Key uses and benefits include:

+- **Financial Services:** Facilitate complex financial transactions and agreements automatically, such as token creation, decentralized trading, lending, and yield farming.
+- **Supply Chain Management:** Increase transparency and efficiency by automating tracking, verification, and payments throughout the supply chain.
+- **Real Estate:** Automate property sales, leasing, and rental agreements, simplifying processes like title transfers and rent collection.
+- **Healthcare:** Manage secure and accessible digital records for patients and facilitate drug supply chain integrity.
+- **Identity Verification:** Provide secure and immutable identity verification for personal and professional uses.
+- **Legal Processes:** Automate the execution and enforcement of legal agreements and conditions without the need for intermediaries.
+- **Voting Systems:** Offer a secure, transparent method for conducting votes in elections or organizational decision-making.

 ## Proof of History
 Introduced by Solana, Proof of History is a consensus mechanism that uses timestamps to record the sequence of events, facilitating faster validation processes without compromising network security.